How much house can I afford?

 How to calculate your DTI

-To start, you'll need three things to calculate your debt-to-income ratio:
+To start, you'll need three things to calculate your debt-to-income ratio (DTI):

 1. Your monthly gross income, which is before any deductions for benefits, retirement savings, taxes, and the like.

 2. The monthly total of debt payments.
-That would include the minimum amount due for credit cards and monthly loan payments.
+That would include the minimum amount due for credit cards, student loan payments, car loans, and other monthly debt payments.

 3. Your estimated monthly mortgage payment.